My project

 By creating structures, you can associate study cases with them in the calculation module and it is therefore necessary to create at least one to use calculation modules in a project.

-The type of structure is indicative only, and does not constrain the types of calculation associated with it.
+The type of structure is indicative only (icone on map), and does not constrain the types of calculation associated with it.

 The "Ground" page is used to list the soils and water tables present to the right in the project area.
 This will then be used in subsequent bricks to allocate data to a particular soil or water table.